mattermost/docs/source/install/config-mattermost-server.rst

 2. Open the System Console.
 Click your username at the top left of navigation panel.
 In the menu that opens, click **System Console**.

-3. You must set the URL for your site.
+3. You must set the `Site URL <https://docs.mattermost.com/administration/config-settings.html#site-url>`_:
   a.
 In the System Console, click **General > Configuration**.
   b.
 In the **Site URL** field, set the URL that users point their browsers at.
 For example, ``https://example.com``.